 stopinState = digitalRead(stopPin);

-Below function is used to read the push button state and write it to EEPROM.
-Whenever the push button gets pressed the state is written to EEPROM.
-Also it prints the message on LCD display of the selected user input choice.
-Similarly the functions push2() and push3() is used.
+The function below is used to read the push button state and write it to the EEPROM.
+Whenever the push button gets pressed, the state is written to EEPROM.
+Also, it prints the message on the LCD display of the selected user input choice.
+Similarly, the functions push2() and push3() are used.

 void push1() { // function to set reminder once/day